elegant-scipy/elegant-scipy/markdown/ch6.markdown

 eigenvector is the PageRank vector.)
-What this means is that, whenever we multiply *any* vector by $M$, its component pointing towards this major eigenvector stays the same, while *all other components shrink* by a multiplicative factor!
-The consequence is that if we multiply some random starting vector by $M$ repeatedly, we should eventually get the PageRank vector.
+What this means is that, whenever we multiply *any* vector by $M$, its component pointing towards this major eigenvector stays the same, while *all other components shrink* by a multiplicative factor.
+The consequence is that if we multiply some random starting vector by $M$ repeatedly, we should eventually get the PageRank vector!

 SciPy makes this very efficient with its sparse matrix module: